How to stay safe during bonfire night

 1 Walk your dog slightly earlier

 Try to take your dog outside while it’s still light, before any fireworks start.
 Feed your pet earlier too so the noise won’t distract it from its food.
+If your cat is a wanderer and you are worried about them being outside when any fireworks start, encourage them indoors as early as you can.
 Anxious animals also tend to drink more, so make sure water bowls are kept topped up.

 2 Check doors and windows